syncfusion-content/xamarin.android-docs/xamarin-android/SfTreeMap/Customization.md

 {% endtabs %}

-Refer the below code snippet for the under bound data of tree map item customization.
+Refer to the following code snippet for the under bound data of TreeMap item customization.

 {% tabs %}